vjcitn/CMG_EYE/README.md

 ### Introduction

-This workspace was produced to illustrate use of **version control with git** to navigate several aspects of CMG metadata and data.
+This workspace was produced to illustrate exploration of CMG data in AnVIL using
+- **RStudio** to control all interactions
+- **version control with git** for all textual material related to the computations and the workspace
+- an **Rmarkdown document** specifying all aspects of
+	- software extensions required
+	- data acquisition using the **AnVIL package** for Bioconductor
+	- interactive tabulation and visualization
+- a **shiny app** that explores available FHIR documents on a subset of CMG sequencing data

+### Resources and activities

 - https://github.com/vjcitn/CMG_EYE is a github repository with `cmgeye.Rmd` and `fhirinspect.R`.
 The following steps
 will help you import the content from this github repository into your own AnVIL session/workspace.